Geovation/catalyst-ons-proxy-api-azure/README.md

-# catalyst-ons-proxy-api
+# Office for National Statistics data proxy API

-A proxy API for appending OS geographies to API calls
+A proxy API for appending OS lookup data to API calls for OS data.